-- If possible, freeze any items containing flour or cornmeal for three days to eliminate the possibility of “peskies”.
+- If possible, freeze any items containing flour or cornmeal for three days to eliminate the possibility of “peskies” before putting them in your cupboards or storate.
 It might be difficult if your freezer is getting full and if you’ve bought a lot of items, but you could isolate items from the rest of the food and freeze them a few at a time before putting it into your cupboards or storage area.

 - Make sure to have a lot of garbage bags, sturdy ones.
-If there are issues with trash pickup, if someone is ill (you’ll want to securely bag all trash and refuse) or if your power goes out and you need to empty out fridge and/or freezer, you may need more than you think.
+If there are issues with trash pickup, if someone is ill (you’ll want to securely bag all trash and refuse).

 - You may wish to stock up on paper plates and disposable cups and silverware in case you have an ill person in the household.

-- If it’s in your budget, consider a generator.
+- If it’s in your budget, consider a generator, not necessarily for Covid.
 One large enough to power your home is not for everyone, but a small solar one can keep your phone, laptop, and tv going for several hours a day if power is lost and can be had for under two hundred bucks.
 How is this food-related?
 Well, you can visit my site, then, if the power goes out! 🙂

 I hope you’ve found something useful here on Stocking Your Pantry for Coronavirus.
 I know it’s late in the game, but I’m still talking to people who haven’t done anything to prepare, and if you haven’t been able to yet, maybe you’ll get some ideas.